 - Oil and/or butter

-For this sausage stuffing recipe with apples, the following ingredients are also used:
+For this sausage stuffing recipe, the following ingredients are also used:

 - Ground pork sausage – I love to use a preservative-free sage sausage for this recipe.
 The added sage is great if you don’t have the sage herb on hand and it adds that classic holiday flavor to the dressing.